Biagio Rebecca: Life

-Rebecca at the Opera House
+Opera House

-One of Rebecca’s schemes appears to have been a realised proposal for the decoration of London’s Italian Opera House, The King’s Theatre, now Her Majesty's Theatre.
-The scheme is illustrated in two highly detailed and very atmospheric water colours now in the Royal Collection.
-One of the water colours shows the auditorium, the other the new concert room, both constructed during 1794.
+One of Rebecca’s schemes appears to have been a realised proposal for the decoration of London’s Italian Opera House, The King’s Theatre (now Her Majesty's Theatre).
+The scheme is illustrated in two detailed and atmospheric watercolours now in the Royal Collection.
+One of the watercolours shows the auditorium, and the other shows the new concert room; both were constructed in 1794.

 The press described the auditorium – shown by Rebecca - thus: ‘The first tier of boxes is supported by octagon columns of variegated glass, with gilt caps and bases; the parapet, grotesque ornaments, divided into compartments, painted in oil; on canvas, as are those of all the others tiers.
 The second tier is supported by caryatides, winged syrens, gilt; the parapet, Neptune and Amphitrite, attended by sea gods and goddesses.
 The third tier is supported by griffins, gilt; the parapet, grotesque ornaments.
 The fourth tier is supported by rams, gilt; the parapet, grotesque ornaments.
 The parapet of the boxes on either side of the gallery, balustrades painted on canvas.
 On the top of the parapets, under each of the caryatides, is a sphinx, gilt.’
 The second of Rebecca’s drawings shows the inside of the ‘New Subscription Room’, later known as the concert room.
-The room was not only a major addition the theatre’s amenities, but it involved the development of the Haymarket Street façade and the beginnings of a change in the relationship between the Opera House and the city.
+The room was not only a major addition to the theatre’s amenities, but it involved the development of the Haymarket Street façade and the beginnings of a change in the relationship between the Opera House and the city.

 These interiors did not last for long, but they mark Rebecca’s contribution to the history of the building.